 - Reward = $10 off for 100 points

 - Following this, a reward of $25 would cost 250 points, and $50 would cost 500 points

 📝 Note: This is simply a guideline.
 Make sure to choose a point cost that is appropriate to your store, based on your product margins.

 Choosing what rewards to offer

-Along with knowing how many points your rewards should cost, you also need to decide what rewards to offer your members.
-Think about how much your members will be spending with you, and what reward would be appealing to your average member.
+Along with knowing how many points your rewards should cost, you also need to decide what rewards to offer your customers.
+Think about how much your customers will be spending with you, and what reward would be appealing to your average customer.
 This will lead to a higher participation in your loyalty program.

-If your average member's order spend is around $50 and you offer your members 1 point per $1, then having a reward that cost 1000 points for a $100 off reward may be unrealistic, as it would take your members a long time to save up enough points for this.
-This will lead to a low participation rate in your loyalty program and the majority of your members would not reach this threshold.
+If your average customers order spend is around $50 and you offer your customers 1 point per $1, then having a reward that cost 1000 points for a $100 off reward may be unrealistic, as it would take your customers a long time to save up enough points for this.
+This will lead to a low participation rate in your loyalty program and the majority of your customers would not reach this threshold.
 A more realistic reward for this example would be to offer $10 off for 100 points, or $20 off for 200 points.

 💡Tip: If you are looking for some inspiration while setting up your rewards, you can check out some of our loyalty success stories here.